roastario/message-proxy/README.md

 ### Stats Printing
 When a SIGUSR2 message is recieved, the signal handler interacts with the StatsCollector to place a task onto the queue.
-This task delegates to com.stefano.weaveworks.stats.StatsJSONifier.
+This task delegates to com.stefano.sewworks.stats.StatsJSONifier.
 Internally this builds a PoJo with the required fields and then uses GSON to print JSON to the console.
 Again, this is done Asynchronously to simplify the treadsafety and "correctness" of the printed out information.

 ## How To Run